Christmas Humphreys: Legal career

 Humphreys was called to the bar by the Inner Temple in 1924.
 When first qualified, he tended to take criminal defence work, making use of his skills in cross-examination.
 In 1934, he was appointed Junior Treasury Counsel at the Central Criminal Court ("the Old Bailey").

 Humphreys became Recorder of Deal in 1942, a part-time judicial post.
 In the aftermath of World War II, he became an assistant prosecutor in the War Crimes trials held in Tokyo.
-In 1950 he was appointed Senior Treasury Counsel, in which role he led for the Crown in some of the causes célèbre of the era, including the cases of Craig & Bentley and Ruth Ellis.
+In 1950 he was appointed Senior Treasury Counsel, in which role he led for the Crown in some of the causes célèbres of the era, including the cases of Craig & Bentley and Ruth Ellis.
 It was he who secured the conviction of Timothy Evans for a murder later found to have been carried out by John Christie.
 All three cases played a part in the later abolition of capital punishment in the United Kingdom.

 At the 1950 trial of the nuclear spy Klaus Fuchs, Humphreys was the prosecuting counsel for the Attorney General.
 In 1955, he was made a Bencher of his Inn and the next year became Recorder of Guildford.

 In 1962 Humphreys became a Commissioner at the Old Bailey.
 He was appointed an Additional Judge there in 1968 and served on the bench until his retirement in 1976.
 Increasingly he became willing to court controversy with his judicial pronouncements.
 In 1975, he passed a six-month suspended jail sentence on an 18-year-old man convicted of raping two women at knife-point.
 The leniency of the sentence created a public outcry.
 His sentence of a man to eighteen months in jail for a fraud shortly afterwards added to the controversy.

 The Lord Chancellor defended Humphreys in the face of a House of Commons motion to dismiss him, and he also received support from the National Association of Probation Officers.
 However, pressure was put on him to resign, which he did some six months after the controversy.